snap-stanford/snap-python/doc/source/reference/LoadPajek.rst

 Return value:

-- PGraph
+- graph
-    A graph of the specified type representing the Pajek data
+    A Snap.py graph of the specified type representing the Pajek data

 For more information on the Pajek format see: http://pajek.imfm.si/doku.php